MateoCerquetella/serverless-lambda-boilerplate/README.md

 - **Prisma ORM**: Robust database management and schema migration support.
 - **TypeScript**: Strongly typed codebase for reliability and maintainability.
 - **Local Development**: Local server simulation for easy development and testing.

+## Structure Overview

+Here's a brief overview of the main components of this boilerplate:

+- `src/api/users`: Contains user-related controllers, services, and validators.
+- `src/core`: Core functionalities including middleware and HTTP models.
+- `src/prisma`: Prisma service and schema for ORM.
+- `_templates`: Hygen templates for quickly generating new modules.

 ## Getting Started